c0ruptqq/personal-nextjs/posts/notes/phys/Electricity.md

 ### Kirchoff's laws:

-- The sum of the emfs is equal to teh sum of the potential differences around a circuit.
+- The sum of the emfs is equal to the sum of the potential differences around a circuit.
 (Also know as conservation of energy)
 - At any junction the total current entering the junction is equal to the total current leaving the junction (node).
 ]
 #### Potential divider rule: